CanDo-com/js-tools/README.md

 The framework requires jQuery to be loaded before js-tools.

-If you are going to use client-side rendering, template library must also be loaded.
+If you are going to use client-side rendering, the template library must also be loaded.
 The framework does not include template rendering and relies on an external library.
-Currently we have support for the following template engines:
+Currently we have support for the following template engines (although wrappers for other template engines could be added fairly easily):

 - [Handlebars](http://handlebarsjs.com/)
 - [Mustache](https://mustache.github.io/)